Karen Wetterhahn: Legacy

 Wetterhahn's accidental exposure occurred despite her having taken all measures required at that time.
 These included the use of latex gloves, a fume hood, and adherence to standard safety procedures.
 After Wetterhahn's mercury poisoning was discovered, her colleagues tested various safety gloves against dimethylmercury and found that the small, apolar molecule diffuses through most of them in seconds, much more quickly than expected.
-As a result, it is now recommended by OSHA to wear SilverShield laminate gloves, which should be worn under an outer glove that is resistant to abrasion and tears, while handling dimethylmercury.
+As a result, it is now recommended by OSHA to wear laminate gloves, which should be worn under an outer glove that is resistant to abrasion and tears, while handling dimethylmercury.

 At the time, dimethylmercury was the common calibration standard for ^{199}Hg NMR spectroscopy because it has certain advantages over other alternatives.
 As a consequence of Wetterhahn's accident, safety recommendations have been revised, and the use of dimethylmercury for any purpose has been highly discouraged.
 Wetterhahn's legacy includes a significant and lasting improvement in laboratory safety.

 Dartmouth College has since established an award in Wetterhahn's name (The Karen E. Wetterhahn Graduate Fellowship in Chemistry, created in 1998 and funded by the Karen E. Wetterhahn Memorial Fund) to encourage other women to pursue careers in science.
 It is a one-year fellowship given to an exceptionally good chemistry graduate student who will receive their PhD within two years.
 Whenever possible, a woman is preferred for the award.
 The National Institute of Environmental Health Sciences also maintains the Karen Wetterhahn Memorial Award, awarded annually to a graduate student or post-doctoral researcher.